alexandertrefz/essence/Readme.md

 The main goal for this language is to allow the rapid prototyping akin to dynamically and weakly typed languages like ECMAScript, while allowing to upgrade the prototype to a proper program with the safety of static and strongly typed languages like C#.
-It also allows for a unified syntactical interface for blocking and non blocking code – making refactoring painless and easy.
+It also should allow for a unified syntactical interface for blocking and non blocking code – making refactoring painless and easy.

 # The Essence